 I again plan to moor my boat at the Hammond Marina right in the thick of the action, so once you secure your date, all you’ll have to do is walk down and step on, and we’ll get after the salmon.

 Maybe you just love crab.
-November is time for crab, You will be in the comfort of my 27-foot covered and heated boat for a guided crab fishing trip.
-In November, it is very easy to get limits of Dungeness.
+November is the time for crab, and it’s easy to reach your limit of Dungeness crab.
+You’ll be in the comfort of my 27-foot covered and heated boat for a guided crab fishing trip.

 Be sure to read about our great fishing and crabbing trips in the Astoria area.
 Book your Buoy 10 salmon fishing guide & charter here